 About ELSA International

-Established in 1981 by students, ELSA now operates in over 200 universities in 41 countries.
+Established in 1981 by students, The European Law Students' Association is the largest independent law student organisation in the world, with over 60,000 members in 44 countries around Europe.
 Ireland is one of the newest countries to join.
 In 2008, ELSA signed a Human Rights Partnership agreement with the Council of Europe.
 ELSA has developed strong bonds with firms and institutions.
 In 1994, ELSA was granted Consultative Status in Category C in UNESCO (UN Educational, Scientific and Cultural Organisation); in 1997, ELSA obtained Special Consultative Status with UN ECOSOC (United Nations Economic and Social Council).
 In addition UNCITRAL (UN Commission on International Trade Law) is inviting ELSA delegations to participate in their sessions.

 ELSA Maynooth

 ELSA Maynooth is a constituent member of both ELSA Ireland and ELSA International.
-As well as encouraging our students to participate in international opportunities available through the ELSA network, the ELSA Maynooth committee hosts local events, such as Human Rights Week, a Speaker Series, and, for the first time in 2015, the International Negotation Competition.
+As well as encouraging our students to participate in international opportunities available through the ELSA network, the ELSA Maynooth committee hosts local events, such as Human Rights Week, a Speaker Series, and in International Negotiation Competition.

 Competition Overview